-The general objective of prudential regulation of financial markets is to establish secure and reliable practices in financial services.
-This is a fairly broad concept, including regulations on requirements for management practices in financial institutions, their liquidity, consumer protection and effective internal and external supervision of their activities.
+Prudential regulation in financial markets generally aims to contribute to secure and reliable practices in financial services.
+This is a fairly broad concept, including regulations on requirements for management practices in financial companies, their liquidity, consumer protection and effective internal and external supervision of their activities.
 In a broad sense prudential regulation also aims to contribute to financial and economic stability.
-By law, the Central Bank of Iceland adopts rules for the liquidity ratio of credit institutions and for their foreign exchange balance.
-Other prudential regulations of financial markets are either sanctioned by law, or adopted by a government minister or the Financial Supervisory Authority1.
-The main content of the rules on liquidity ratio and foreign exchange balance is as follows:
+By law, the Central Bank of Iceland sets rules for the liquidity ratio of credit institutions and for their foreign balance.
+Other prudential regulations in financial markets are either sanctioned by law, or set by a government minister or the Financial Supervisory Authority.1 The main content of the rules on liquidity ratio and foreign balance is as follows: